 Health Outcomes Track

-Students who have earned at least an undergraduate degree in chemistry, biology, engineering or related disciplines from an accredited institution are eligible to apply for admission to the full-time, research-intensive PhD program in Pharmaceutical Sciences.
-Similarly, applicants with a completed professional degree such as a PharmD, MD, or DVM meet eligibility requirements.
-Applicants interested in the PhD degree can directly apply for the PhD track without first obtaining a MS degree.
-Selection for full-time research-intensive graduate training under the supervision of a qualified Program Faculty is competitive (average GRE score for admitted full-time PhD students for the past two years was 308/4.0).
-Apply to the PhD Program.
+Applicants with an undergraduate degree in chemistry, biology, engineering, or related fields from an accredited institution are eligible to apply for our full-time, research-intensive MS program in Pharmaceutical Sciences.
+Similarly, those with a completed professional degree like PharmD, MD, or DVM also meet eligibility requirements.
+Admission to our competitive program, which offers supervised, full-time research training, is based on a selection process (the average GRE score for admitted full-time MS students in the past two years was 308/4.0).

 Programmatic minimum admission criteria include:

-- A U.S. bachelors degree from a regionally accredited college or university or an equivalent degree from foreign country.
+- A U.S. bachelors degree from a regionally accredited college or university or an equivalent degree from outside of the U.S.